run-llama/llama-hub/llama_hub/airbyte_cdk/README.md

 # Airbyte CDK Loader

-The Airbyte CDK Loader is a shim for sources creating using the [Airbyte Python CDK](https://docs.airbyte.com/connector-development/cdk-python/).
+The Airbyte CDK Loader is a shim for sources created using the [Airbyte Python CDK](https://docs.airbyte.com/connector-development/cdk-python/).
 It allows you to load data from any Airbyte source into LlamaIndex.

 ## Installation